 Assistant Professor of Finance

-Safe Minus Risky: Do Investors Pay a Premium for Stocks that Hedge Stock Market Downturns? (with Nishad Kapadia, Barbara Ostdiek, and James Weston), 2018.
-Forthcoming, JFQA Internet Appendix.
+Safe Minus Risky: Do Investors Pay a Premium for Stocks that Hedge Stock Market Downturns? (with Nishad Kapadia, Barbara Ostdiek, and James Weston), 2019, JFQA Internet Appendix.

 The entire annual return of a typical stock accrues on the four days (on average) on which its stock price experiences jumps, or large idiosyncratic movements relative to its volatility, Stock prices drift down by about 2% before jumps.
 These patterns are likely due to a premium for idioysncratic jump risk.
 A trading strategy that buys stocks with high ex-ante jump probability earns high average returns and alphas.
 Returns for the strategy are higher when/where costs of arbitrage are high.